laspavel/HetznerSnapshot/README.md

 # HetznerSnapshot – Automated Snapshot Creation for Hetzner Cloud

-HetznerSnapshot is a lightweight Python script designed to automate the creation of snapshots for Hetzner Cloud servers.
-It integrates with Telegram to provide real-time notifications about the snapshot creation status.​
+A Python-based utility to automate the creation and deletion of snapshots for Hetzner Cloud servers using the Hetzner API.
+This tool facilitates regular backups and integrates with Telegram for notifications.

 ## 📌 Features

-* Automated snapshot creation for specified Hetzner Cloud servers​
+* **Snapshot Creation**: Automatically create snapshots of specified Hetzner Cloud servers.
-* Customizable snapshot naming with timestamp support​
-* Configurable API and backup timeouts​
-* Telegram integration for status notifications​
-* Suitable for scheduling via cron for regular backups​
-* SimpleBackups Help Center
+* **Snapshot Deletion**: Remove old snapshots matching a defined naming pattern.
+* **Telegram Notifications**: Receive real-time updates on snapshot operations via Telegram.

 ## ⚙️ Requirements

-* Python 3.x​
+* Python 3.6+: Ensure Python is installed on your system.
-* Hetzner Cloud API token with appropriate permissions​
-* Telegram bot token and chat ID (for notifications)​
+* Docker: Required for building the standalone binary.

 ## 🚀 Installation